Swami Keshwanand

-Swami Keshwanand (12 March 1883 – 13 September 1972), born Birama, was an Indian freedom fighter and social reformer.
+Swami Keshwanand (12 March 1883 – 13 September 1972, born Birama) was an Indian freedom fighter and social reformer.

 Early life

-Swami Keshwanand was born in 1883 to an impoverished Jat family in the village of Magloona in Sikar district of present-day Rajasthan.
+Keshwanand was born in 1883 into a Hindu Jat family in the village of Magloona, which is located in the Sikar district of present-day Rajasthan.
 He was the son of Thakarsi, a camel-driver, and his wife Saran.
-His family was Hindu and belonged to the Dhaka gotra.
-When Birama was five, his family left Magloona for the nearby town of Ratangarh.
+When Keshwanand was five, his family left Magloona for the nearby town of Ratangarh.

-His father, Thakarsi, who used to escort prosperous Seths (Businessmen) from Ratangarh to Delhi on his camel, died in 1890 when Birama was seven.
-This reduced Birama's already slim chances of becoming educated.
-It is said that for a prolonged period, his mother had to adopt an itinerant lifestyle search of shelter and fodder for her animals.
-In 1897 they settled at the village Kelania in present-day Sri Ganganagar district in 1897.
-His mother died in 1899 due to a famine in Rajasthan.
-By one account:There was no vegetation left on the ground.
+His father, who escorted prosperous seths (businessmen) from Ratangarh to Delhi on his camel, died in 1890 when Keshwanand was seven.
+This death reduced Keshwanand's already slim chances of becoming educated.
+For a prolonged period, his mother needed to adopt an itinerant lifestyle in search of shelter and fodder for her animals.
+In 1897, they settled at the village of Kelania in present-day Sri Ganganagar.
+His mother died in 1899 because of a famine in Rajasthan.
+According to Keshwanand's own account of the 1899 famine:

+There was no vegetation left on the ground.
 There was no drop of water.
 All the animals died for want of fodder.
 People survived on grasses and the bark of "Khejri" trees.
 Even that also became scarce.
 There was nothing like governance.
 The ruling Samants were least bothered for the poor people...

 Education

-The famine forced Birama, aged 16 to leave the desert region and move to Punjab in search of a livelihood.
-Circumstances had induced in him an ineffable spiritual quest.
-He approached Mahant Kushaldas of the Udasin sect, to whom he expressed the desire to learn Sanskrit, to be able to study the higher Hindu scriptures from primary sources.
-Noting that Birama belonged to the Jat caste, who were customarily precluded from studying the higher scriptures or even the liturgical Sanskrit language, Mahant Kushaldas advised him to become a sannyasi, or renunciate, which would render him eligible to learn Sanskrit.
+The famine forced Keshwanand to leave the desert region at the age of 16 and move to Punjab in search of a livelihood, before becoming interested in spirituality.
+He approached Mahant Kushaldas of the Udasin sect, to whom he expressed the desire to learn Sanskrit in order to study the higher Hindu scriptures from primary sources.
+Noting that Keshwanand belonged to the Jat caste, who were customarily precluded from studying the higher scriptures or even the liturgical Sanskrit language, Mahant Kushaldas advised him to become a sannyasi, or renunciate, which would render him eligible to learn Sanskrit.

-Accordingly, Birama became a sannyasi in 1904, was inducted into the Udasin sect, and commenced his education at the Sadhu Ashram Fazilka, a Hindu seminary located in Punjab.
-He learned the Hindi and Sanskrit languages and the Devanagari and Gurmukhi scripts at the Ashram.
-At the Kumbha Mela held at Prayag in 1905, Mahatma Hiranandji Avadhut conferred on Birama the new name "Swami Keshwanand".
+Accordingly, Keshwanand became a sannyasi in 1904, was inducted into the Udasin sect, and commenced his education at the Sadhu Ashram Fazilka, a Hindu seminary located in Punjab.
+He learned the Hindi and Sanskrit languages, as well as the Devanagari and Gurmukhi scripts, at the ashram.
+At the Kumbha Mela (Hindu pilgrimage and festival) held at Prayag in 1905, Mahatma Hiranandji Avadhut conferred on Keshwanand the new name "Swami Keshwanand".

 Career

-Swami Keshwanand lived a life of many facets—as freedom fighter, educator and social reformer.

 Freedom fighter

-The Jalianwalla Bagh Massacre of 1919, which caused a profound impact on the collective psyche of the Punjab, left Swami Keshawanand profoundly moved.
-He started attending the meetings of the Indian National Congress, joined the Indian Independence Movement under the leadership of Mahatma Gandhi, and participated in the non-co-operation movement, for which was imprisoned for two years (1921–1922) at Ferozepur.
-In 1930, he was given charge of Congress activities in Ferozepur district.
-He was again arrested the same year, but was soon released pursuant to the Gandhi-Irwin pact.
+The Jallianwalla Bagh Massacre of 1919, which had a profound impact on the collective psyche of the Punjab region, left Keshwanand profoundly moved.
+He started attending meetings of the Indian National Congress, joined the Indian Independence Movement under the leadership of Mahatma Gandhi, and participated in the non-cooperation movement, for which he was imprisoned for two years (1921–1922) at Ferozepur.
+In 1930, he was given charge of Congress activities in the Ferozepur district.
+He was again arrested the same year, but he was soon released in conformity to the Gandhi-Irwin Pact.